What are joint credit cards?

 Sharing a joint credit card is different from adding an authorized user to an existing account: an authorized user's credit score is not evaluated for credit card approval, an authorized user is not legally responsible for repayment of the debt and an authorized user will not be granted any of the administrative functions of the account owner.
 Like joint account owners, authorized users can spend and make payments towards the account and most credit cards will report the card's payment history to the authorized user's credit report.

-Build good credit with your joint credit card
+Building your credit with a joint credit card

 All joint credit card account owners will see the payment history, credit usage, and age of the joint account factor into each of their personal credit histories and contribute to their individual credit scores: